Building the Visual World: Art Direction in Film & Television

 Brandon PT Davis

-Brandon PT Davis is a Scenic and Experiential Designer based in Los Angeles.
+Brandon PT Davis is a scenic designer based in Los Angeles.
 His work explores the intersection of physical space, digital technology, and narrative storytelling.